yellicode/html-extension/docs/api.md

 class names separated by a space).

 ## <a name="html-writer"></a> HtmlWriter class
 A very basic CodeWriter for writing HTML.
-This HtmlWriter supports the Yellicode tutorial code.

 ### HtmlWriter.writeElement(tagName, options, innerHtml) : void
 * tagName: string